flutter-tizen/plugins/packages/flutter_splash_tizen/README.md

 ```
 flutter-tizen pub get
 ```
-in order to download all the dependencies.<br>
+in order to download the dependency.

 By adding
 ```yaml